pingcap/docs/grafana-tikv-dashboard.md

 - TiKV AutoGC Working：The status of Auto GC
 - ResolveLocks Progress：The progress of the first phase of GC(ResolveLocks)
 - TiKV Auto GC Progress：The progress of the second phase of GC
-- TiKV Auto GC SafePoint：TiKV GC safr point value, safe point is the current GC timestamp
+- TiKV Auto GC SafePoint：TiKV GC safe point value, safe point is the current GC timestamp
 - GC lifetime：The lifetime of TiDB GC
 - GC interval：The interval of TiDB GC